 We will now have to return to the starting point.
 There are some options:

-The Olivieri Aided path is often a downhill path as a return path from Ferrata Olivieri in Punta Anna or from the Ferrata Aglio (using the first section of the cable car that descends from the Tofana).
+The Olivieri Aided path is often a downhill path as a return path from Via Ferrata Olivieri in Punta Anna or from the Via Ferrata Aglio to Tofana di Mezzo (using the first section of the cable car that descends from the Tofana).
 For this reason it will be frequent to meet hikers who travel the route in the opposite direction to the review.
 This can create problems mainly in the stairs and in a couple of vertical passages which nevertheless remain short.